FAMU-FSU-IME/IISE-Co-learning/README.md

 ## Section 6.2 ##

 Based the getting the results in Section 6.2.
-Two files need to be saved first (1) geneticalgorithm.py (2) geneticalgorithm_inner.py.
+Two files need to be saved first (1) geneticalgorithm.py (2) geneticalgorithm_inner.py under the folder called "Section 6.2: Case_study.zip".
 In this part, we used genetic algorithm for the example of Evolutionary algorithm.

 geneticalgorithm_inner: inner optimization for obataining the optimized covariance given a printer combination.